neondatabase/website/content/docs/ai/ai-concepts.md

 ## What are embeddings?

-When working with unstructured data, such as text, images, or audio, a common objective is to transform it into a more structured format that is easier to analyze and retrieve.
-This transformation can often be achieved through the use of 'embeddings', which are vectors containing an array of floating-point numbers that represent the features or dimensions of the data.
-For illustrative purposes, you can imagine a sentence like "The cow jumped over the moon" being represented by the following embedding: [0.5, 0.3, 0.1].
+When working with unstructured data, a common objective is to transform it into a more structured format that is easier to analyze and retrieve.
+This transformation can be achieved through the use of 'embeddings', which are vectors containing an array of floating-point numbers that represent the features or dimensions of the data.
+For example, a sentence like "The cow jumped over the moon" could  represented by an embedding that looks like this: [0.5, 0.3, 0.1].

-A key advantage of embeddings is that they allow us to measure similarity between different text strings.
+The advantage of embeddings is that they allow us to measure similarity between different pieces of text.
 By calculating the distance between two embeddings, we can assess their relatedness - the smaller the distance, the greater the similarity, and vice versa.
 This quality is particularly useful as it enables embeddings to capture the underlying meaning of the text.

 Take the following three sentences, for example: